 IoT in the Home: The Smart Living

-By connecting everyday devices in our homes over the internet, IoT looks promising in promoting conveniences.
+By connecting everyday devices in our homes over the internet, IoT looks promising in promoting convenience.
 Not just revolutionizing industries, but turning our homes into smart homes.

 For example, imagine a home where your lights automatically turn off when you leave the premises.
 Sounds cool!
 It frees you from the stress of forgetting to switch off the appliances when you leave the house.